selenus32/voxel-vulkano/README.md

 ﻿# In progress...
 New project to try Rust.

 Currently using a brickmap structure.
-GLSL code is missing as I need to clean it up.
+Supports magicavoxel imports to brickmap structures.

 Preliminary Showcase:
 ![example](example.png)